25prabhu10/notes/docs/Languages/JavaScript/Angular.js/Angular.js.md

 - Various ways to integrate AngularJS:

-  - Install AngularJS from npm or yarn
+  - Install AngularJS from `npm` or `yarn`
   - Download AngularJS script and include the script tag
   - Use the CDN to get the AngularJS script

-- To bootstrap AngularJS we need to include the `ng-app` directive as part of the HTML element such as body or the HTML page itself, so that AngularJS can start managing it.
+- To bootstrap AngularJS we need to include the `ng-app` directive as part of the HTML element such as body or the HTML page itself, so that AngularJS can start managing it

   ```html
   <!DOCTYPE html>